gradle/gradle/design-docs/unified-configuration-and-task-model.md

 1. Error when model reuse enabled but not classloader caching
 1. Reuse of a model registry can realise previously unrealised model elements (i.e. required tasks can change between builds, requiring different model element dependencies)

+## Rationalize realizing tasks during Gradle lifecycle

+Things are a bit tangled right now.
+There are at least the following aspects:

+1. Project.tasks.discoverTasks()
+2. Project.fireDeferredConfiguration()
+3. ProjectAccessListener
+4. TaskNameResolver

+This should be simplified.

+## Don't

 # Open Questions

 - How to order mutations that may derive properties from the subject